-William Turner, called "Turner of Oxford" after the town in which he worked, and in order to distinguish him from his better-known contemporary, J. M. W. Turner (17751851), developed a distinctive watercolor style.
-Here, as is characteristic of his work, Turner employs flat passages of brightly colored, fluid washes to achieve an exquisitely balanced composition.
+William Turner, called "Turner of Oxford" after the town in which he worked, and to distinguish him from his better-known contemporary, J. M. W. Turner (1775–1851), developed a distinctive watercolor style.
+Here, the artist characteristically employs flat passages of brightly colored, fluid washes to achieve an exquisitely balanced composition.
 The distinctive Gothic spires, crenellated towers, and domes of New College, Oxford, seen from the north, rise beneath an expansive sky.
-A few figures punctuate the wide field that dominates the scene: solitary scholars in cap and gown, who walk along its sides, and two girls who stoop to pick wildflowers.
+A few figures punctuate the wide field that dominates the scene, with a scholar wearing a distinctive cap and gown walking at left, and two girls stooped at center to pick wildflowers.